Should your horses and chickens hang out?

 - If you have a compost pile, chickens are great at scratching around them for bugs and worms.
 This also helps the manure compost as it spreads.

 Precautions about horses and chickens:

-- Horses should not eat chicken feed or chicken poop that has been dropped on hay or grain.
+- Horses should not eat chicken feed or any hay or food bombed with chicken poop.
 And, if your horse is anything like mine, he will if given the chance.
 Monensin is an additive to cow and chicken feeds that can kill a horse in a day or so.
 It’s awful.

 - Chickens and other birds often carry mites or lice.
 Some are chicken-specific, and some may decide to jump ship and land on your horse or you.